syncfusion-content/maui-docs/MAUI/Cartesian-Charts/BoxAndWhisker.md

 ---
 layout: post
-title: BoxAndWhisker Chart in .NET MAUI Chart control | Syncfusion
+title: Box and whisker Chart in .NET MAUI Chart control | Syncfusion
 description: Learn here all about BoxAndWhisker chart support in Syncfusion .NET MAUI Chart (SfCartesianChart) control.
 platform: maui
 control: SfCartesianChart
 documentation: ug
 ---

-# Box And Whisker Chart in .NET MAUI Chart
+# Box and Whisker Chart in .NET MAUI Chart

-BoxAndWhisker chart is used to show the distribution of data within a population.
-To render a BoxAndWhisker chart, create an instance of [BoxAndWhiskerSeries](), and add it to the [Series]() collection property of [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).The following code illustrates how to define the series in chart.
+Box plot chart is used to show the distribution of data within a population.
+To render a BoxAndWhisker chart, create an instance of [BoxAndWhiskerSeries](), and add it to the [Series]() collection property of [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).

+Box plots are great for comparing the distribution of multiple datasets side by side.
+By comparing the median, quartiles, and range of the boxes, you can quickly identify differences in the center, spread, and skewness of the distributions.The following code illustrates how to define the series in chart.

 N> The Cartesian chart has [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) as its default content.

-N>  In Exclusive mode, the whiskers extend to the most extreme data point within 1.5 times the interquartile range (IQR).
-Any points beyond this range are considered outliers.
-By default,the BoxPlotMode property value is Exclusive.

 {% tabs %}